farisachugthai/dynamic_ipython/docs/source/custom_magics.rst

 So how can we load the IPython extension while running interactively?:

    %load_ext  # or

    %reload_ext magic

-To automatically load a module when :mod:`IPython` starts, we need to add the module name to the ``c.TerminalIPythonApp.extensions`` list in the :mod:`IPython` configuration file.
+To automatically load a module when :mod:`IPython` starts, we need to add the module name to the `list` ``c.TerminalIPythonApp.extensions`` in the :mod:`IPython` configuration file.

+.. this right here might be a great jumping off point to talk about traitlets

 The |ip| instance represents the active
 IPython interpreter.
-Useful methods and attributes include :func:`IPython.core.magic.register_magics()`, to create new magic commands, and ``user_ns``, to access the user namespace.
+Useful methods and attributes include :func:`IPython.core.magic.register_magics`, to create new magic commands, and ``user_ns``, to access the user namespace.
 You can explore all the instance's attributes interactively from :mod:`IPython` with tab completion.